-This course assists students majoring in English and/or Philosophy and Religion to design, implement, research and defend their senior project proposals and complete their major portfolios.
+This course assists students majoring in English to design, implement, research and defend their senior project proposals and complete their major portfolios.
 Students will generate ideas, refine theses, plan and carry out research, evaluate sources and document them in accordance with discipline-specific norms, write in multiple genres, and present material orally in both formal and extemporaneous contexts.
-Required of Philosophy and Religion major.
 Prerequisite: Junior or senior status.